Sjord/Sjord.github.io/_posts/2016-07-07-uploading-webshells-with-moxiemanager.md

 ## Conclusion

 Because different components make different assumptions on files, it is possible to upload web shells using MoxieManager.
+According to Ephox this issue will be fixed in version 2.1.4, to be released in October 2016.

 ## Timeline